Natural Area: Pease Mountain

 Community

-Pease Mountain is a vital community asset that provides public access to diverse forest habitats through a managed trail system.
+Pease Mountain is a vital community asset that provides public access to hardwood forest and calcareous outcrop habitats through a managed trail system.
 The University maintains active partnerships with the Charlotte Conservation Commission and local developers to ensure responsible land use and continued public access.
+The Charlotte Trails Committee has greatly enhanced the trail system with trail markers, signs, and interpretive materials.
 A central feature of community engagement is the Pease Mountain Stewardship Project, a cooperative effort that involves local youth in the direct care of the land.
 These collaborations elevate the mountain's value as a shared resource for education, recreation, and regional conservation.